MTI’s LE Athlete Fitness Assessment

 The athlete may hold the barbell on his chest which his hands and arms in the “clean” position, or crossed in the “body building” front squat position.
 Clean position is preferred, but not required.

-→RECORD YOUR REPS FOR SCORE
+***RECORD YOUR REPS FOR SCORE

 Protocol:

-8x Reps Bench Press @ 50% Bodyweight, Then
+• 8x Reps Bench Press @ 50% Bodyweight, Then

-4x Reps Bench Press @ 75% Bodyweight, Then
+• 4x Reps Bench Press @ 75% Bodyweight, Then

-Max Reps Bench Press @ Bodyweight in 60 seconds
+• Max Reps Bench Presst @ Bodyweight

-60 Second time limit.
+No time limit.
 Athlete can “rest” in the up position, holding the barbell above his chest with elbows locked out.
 Once he racks the barbell, the effort is over.

 The athlete must lower the barbell until it touches his chest.
 The top of the range of motion is elbows locked out.
 Only full Range of Motion reps count.

-→RECORD YOUR REPS FOR SCORE
+***RECORD YOUR REPS FOR SCORE

-(3) Max Reps Bodyweight Strict Pull Ups (men), Chin ups (women)
+(C) Max Reps Bodyweight Strict Pull Ups

 Protocol: